Monfitchett History, Family Crest & Coats of Arms

 The name Monfitchett came to England with the ancestors of the Monfitchett family in the Norman Conquest of 1066.
-The Monfitchett family lived in Essex.
-The name, however, is a reference to Montfitchett in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Monfitchett family lived in "Monfichet, or Montfiquet, in the arrondissement of Bayeaux, said to be so named from their Scandinavian ancestor. "

 Early Origins of the Monfitchett family

 The surname Monfitchett was first found in Essex at Stansted Mountfitchet, a village and civil parish in the union of Bishop-Stortford that dates back to the Domesday Book when it was listed as Stanesteda.

 By c.1290, the village was known as Stansted Mounfichet from the Muntfichet (Montfitchet) family who resided there since the 12th century.

 However, other records date back further revealing Robert Gernon Montfitchet holding lands there at the time of the Conquest that included a castle, of which there are still some remains.
 Another source claims the name is "descended from Robert Gernon, a great tenant in [the] Domesday [Book].
 His son, according to Morant, took this name from the castle of Stanstead, county Essex, from the raised mount which he there constructed. "